nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 This allows you to delete the task specified by the `INDEX` parameter.
 The index refers to the index number shown in the current view.

 !!! note
     If you accidentally deleted the wrong task, not to worry!
 You can undo the action later on.
-See the [undo](#undoing-an-action-undo)
+See [the undo command](#undoing-an-action-undo) for more information.

 !!! example